Crohn's disease information

 Dear Stomach ache,

-Though Crohn's disease does not have a cure yet, medical professionals work closely with patients to both manage symptoms as well as treat complications.
-Four types of drugs are used to help control symptoms: antibiotics, anti-inflammatories, corticosteroids, and immune modifiers.
-During flare-ups, soft, bland foods may help minimize or prevent discomfort.
-While surgery does not cure the disease, removal of damaged portions of the intestine may be performed to provide additional relief if medications are no longer effective.
+Though Crohn's disease doesn’t have a cure yet, medical professionals work closely with patients to both manage symptoms as well as treat complications.
+Management and treatment plans can involve any combination of medications, nutrition therapy, surgery, and lifestyle and home remedies.
+Some medications that are commonly used to help control symptoms include: antibiotics, anti-inflammatories, corticosteroids, and immune modifiers, as well as other medications to relieve specific signs and symptoms.
+During flare-ups, soft, bland foods low in fiber may help minimize or prevent discomfort.
+While surgery doesn’t cure the disease, removal of damaged portions of the intestine may be performed to provide additional relief or to reduce an obstruction in the bowel.